Library: Policy

 (2) Monitoring visit reports conducted by the tribal licensing staff or other monitoring program representatives are provided to Licensing staff who enters the visit in the Licensing database identifying it as a visit conducted by the tribe or other monitoring program representatives.
 The monitoring visits count toward the required number of program visits.

 (A) All tribal monitoring visits are considered case history.
-A minimum of two visits annually must be conducted by CCS staff.
+A minimum of two visits annually are conducted by CCS staff.

 (B) Case action approvals are based only on CCS Licensing monitoring information.